Dallas Texans (NFL): The end of the Texans

 For all intents and purposes, the conclusion of the Texans' brief history was written before they even played their last game.
 Unable to find a buyer for the team, but not wanting to outright contract the franchise (which would have unbalanced the schedule), the NFL quickly began to solicit bids from other cities.
 The week after the Texans' Thanksgiving upset, the NFL granted a new franchise to a Baltimore-based ownership group headed by Carroll Rosenbloom, and awarded it the remaining assets (including the players) of the Texans organization.
 Rosenbloom named his new franchise the Baltimore Colts (after the unrelated previous team from the competing All-America Football Conference, which merged with the NFL in 1950).

-The Colts do not claim the history of the Texans and their predecessors as their own, despite the Colts' inaugural roster including many of the players from the 1952 Texans, plus a number of players from the 1950-1951 Yanks.
+The Colts, who now play in Indianapolis, do not claim the history of the Texans and their predecessors as their own, despite the Colts' inaugural roster including many of the players from the 1952 Texans, plus a number of players from the 1950-1951 Yanks.
+Likewise, the NFL reckons the Colts as a 1953 expansion team, not as a continuation of the Bulldogs/Yanks/Texans franchise or of the Triangles/Dodgers/Tigers franchise.
 As a result, the Texans are officially recognized as the last NFL team to permanently cease operations and not be included in the lineage of any current franchise.